-This can be a particularly tempting option while mortgage rates are so low.
+This can be a particularly tempting option if mortgage rates are low.
 But it is important to keep in mind that you will be increasing the size of your mortgage loan and your monthly repayments may rise as a result.
 If you can’t keep up with these repayments, your lender could ultimately repossess your property.

-You should also factor in the cost of any booking or arrangement fees, valuation and legal fees when you remortgage.
+You should also factor in the cost of any booking, arrangement, valuation and legal fees when you remortgage.
 Keep in mind too that you will be borrowing over a much longer period of time than you would with a credit card or loan, so it can work out to be more expensive.

 Finally, it is worth noting that remortgaging with debt won’t necessarily be easy.
 Lenders will check your credit rating to see how well you have managed your debt repayments in the past, but they will also examine your bank statements and spending habits.
 If they believe you are struggling financially, this can affect the amount you can borrow against your property or the interest rate you pay.
 You should therefore think about this option very carefully.

 5.)
 Borrow from retirement

 If you have been saving into a pension and are aged 55 or over, rules introduced in April 2015 allow you to withdraw money from your pension pot whenever you need it.
 So you could potentially make a withdrawal and use the funds to pay off your debts.
 The first 25% of each withdrawal you make will be tax-free, but you will pay tax on the remaining 75%.